sterlingwes/unocha-flashes/parsed/westbank-casualties.md

 * Another 91 Palestinians have been injured by settlers and 12 other Palestinians have been injured by either Israeli forces or settlers

+* Since 7 October 2023, OCHA has recorded 552 Israeli settler attacks against Palestinians that resulted in Palestinian casualties (51 incidents), damage to Palestinian-owned property (440 incidents), or both casualties and damage to property (61 incidents)

 In double nested brackets you'll see the distance number and which string matched (though more than one string may have matched).
 For example: ((34 for #2)) would be a distance of 34 vs. the second template string in the list above.

 ---